-If you’ve walked into your local coffee shop and seen peaberry on the menu, you may be wondering what it is and why it can be the most expensive item available.
+If you’ve walked into your local coffee shop and seen peaberry on the menu, you may be wondering what it is and why it can be one of the most expensive items available.
 If these questions have crossed your mind, this guide to peaberry coffee is for you.
 Find out what peaberry coffee is, how it is different from other coffee beans, and what to look for when trying or buying it.

 What is Peaberry Coffee?